nolecram/my_professional_journey_Vol-1_The-Proprietary-Era-1999-to-2006/TIMELINE.md

 ## 2003

 ### Overview
-Mid-career development and transition to new organization
+Transition year: brief engagement at RSI Sistemi (April–May), transition to Avaya (June 2003 onward)

 [Timeline entries to be added]